Bohemian Style Decor and Ideas with Mosaic Art

 It’s not surprising that the Fab Five made the list of celebrated boho icons.
 The Fab Five lived the lifestyle before many decorators were even born.
 Their style and musical catalog are still classic elements in the happy eclectic style we’re celebrating.
 In this amazing bath, the Yellow Submarine makes an appearance, with a floor-to-ceiling mosaic art extravaganza representing the Ocean Blue.

 You can set up your own homage to everyone’s favorite singalong with the right underwater scene and some yellow fixtures.
-All you need is the right mosaic wall art.
+All you need is the right nautical mosaic art.

 SEEING PATTERNS IN EVERYTHING